zev-b/extra-curriculars/Udemy-Courses/Mastering-Typescript-Course/Section-10/one.md

 # Section 10
 Intro to the Compiler:
-- When the typescript file is run using the `tsc file_name.ts`, the compiler executes a command to create a new file, for the javascript equivalent of the code in the file.
+- When the typescript file is run using the `tsc file_name.ts` command, the compiler creates a new file for the javascript equivalent of the T.S. code.